-Getting lost-ish on a bike on a deserted street in Long Island City last night at 11pm got me thinking about the state of bike wayfinding in New York City.
+Getting lost-ish on a bike on a deserted street in Long Island City at 11pm got me thinking about the state of bike wayfinding in New York City.

 The DOT has done what I would say is a moderately good job (6 out of 10) of placing partial wayfinding signage along certain critical corridors.
 Some examples I’ve noticed: the “Best Route East” signage in Long Island City driving riders toward the Skillman and 47 Av corridors, the “Ed Koch Queensboro Bridge” signage in the other direction, and the signage in the Bronx River area.
 But even these are imperfect, trail off, or are missing guidance at key decision points.

-In the absence of an integrated numbered cycleway system (which we obviously won’t have in the near future), we need a much more ambitious program of identifying and signing key corridors throughout the city, including intermittent reassurance markers (“Queensboro Bridge straight ahead”).
-The goal should be that once you’re on a signed route toward a primary destination (like a bridge), there should be frequent enough signage that a rider paying attention won’t lose the trail.
+In the absence of an integrated numbered cycleway system (which is way too hard for us), we need a much more ambitious program of identifying and signing key corridors throughout the city, including intermittent reassurance markers (“Queensboro Bridge straight ahead”).
+The goal should be that once a rider is on a signed route toward a primary destination (like a bridge), there should be frequent enough signage that if they’re paying attention they won’t lose the trail.

 One thing that would be useful would be a public inventory of important origin-destination pairs, leading to a few dozen designated routes that are signed properly.
 This wouldn’t be particularly expensive in the context of the DOT budget, and it would make the city much more friendly to people on bicycles.